htc-ccis1301/fall-2016/src/morea/css-basics/ex-css-cascade.md

 ### Cascade - External, Embedded, & Inline CSS
 For this course, I'm going to expect that you understand how external, embedded, and inline CSS work together.
 This can be a topic for quizzes and exams.
 However for all your assignments, except for this one, you should use only external CSS.

-1. Add an embedded style to the index.html file to change the color of the paragraphs to be blue (#A6C6DF).
+1. Add an embedded style to the index.html file to change the background-color of the paragraphs to be blue (#A6C6DF).

 2. When you view your page, you should see that your paragraphs are now blue.
 <img class="img-responsive" src="{{ "/morea/css-basics/img/embedded-override-external.png" | prepend:site.baseurl }}" alt="Screenshot of embedded style overriding external." />

-3. Next add an inline style to one of the paragraphs that does not have the ID applied to it.
+3. Next add an inline style to one of the paragraphs that does not have the ID applied to it to change the background-color to light blue (#D3E5F3).

 4. Notice that one paragraph you applied the inline CSS to is now a lighter blue.
 <img class="img-responsive" src="{{ "/morea/css-basics/img/inline-override-both.png" | prepend:site.baseurl }}" alt="Screenshot of inline style overriding both embedded and external." />